balena-io-experimental/capture-and-streaming/README.md

 ### Processing Block
-The processing block allows you to transform an RTSP stream.
+The processing block (coming soon!) allows you to transform an RTSP stream.
 It will automatically use the capture block as its input if it exists on the device.
 Otherwise, specify an RTSP input stream with the `PROC_RTSP_INPUT` service variable.
 The output of the processing block will be available on `rtsp://localhost:8558/proc` to other containers in the application.
 (Replace localhost with the device's IP address to view the stream outside the device.)
 This block is ideally suited for use with the capture and streaming blocks, and video will automatically be routed through this block if the other two are present.

 An API is used to control the processing block.
 The block is written in python using OpenCV and it's relatively easy to add additional functionality.
 The base API supports:
 ```